 Gerry and Morris M. Geifman Scholarship

 The Gerry and Morris M. Geifman Scholarship is a merit-based award of $1,000 presented to an incoming, first-year or transfer student at Augustana College, renewable annually.
 Renewal is based on maintaining full-time student status and an overall GPA of 3.5.
 Deadline is Feb.
 10, 2017.

 Geifman Prize in Holocaust Studies

-Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with an award of up to $500.
-Submissions may include essays, research papers, poetry, drama, film, artwork, musical composition, or other creative expression.
-Faculty members on the Geifman Endowment Committee serve as adjudicators.
+Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with awards up to $500.
+A submission may take the form of an essay, research paper, poem, drama, film, artwork, musical composition, or other creative expression.
+Deadline is 5 p.m.
+April 7, 2017.

 For more information, contact Dr. Janina Ehrlich, music department.

-Center for the Study of Judaism and Jewish Culture committee
+Center for the Study of Judaism and Jewish Culture board members

 Janina Ehrlich (chair), professor of music

 Rowen Schussheim-Anderson, professor of art

 Doug Parvin, associate professor of philosophy